Voting machine problems in battleground Arizona seized on by Trump, election deniers

 Paul Penzone, the Maricopa County Sheriff, said additional deputies had been deployed to polling locations.
 Barricades were erected around the county's elections office in central Phoenix in anticipation of potential protests.

-(Reporting by Tim Reid in Phoenix; additional reporting by Andy Sullivan, Tyler Clifford and Susan Heavey; editing by Jonathan Oatis)
+(Reporting by Tim Reid in Phoenix; additional reporting by Andy Sullivan, Tyler Clifford and Susan Heavey; editing by Ross Colvin and Jonathan Oatis)

 ((Timothy.reid@thomsonreuters.com; Reuters Messaging: tim.reid.thomsonreuters.com@reuters.net))